ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S04-developer-tooling/M7-web3-frontend/L2-demystifying-connect-wallet/index.md

 [![Open in CodeSandbox](https://img.shields.io/badge/Open%20in-CodeSandbox-blue?style=forthebadge-square&logo=codesandbox)](https://codesandbox.io/s/0x0-metamask-connect-start-8csed1){target=\_blank}

-If you take a look at `[App.js](https://codesandbox.io/s/0x0-metamask-connect-start-8csed1?file=/src/App.js)`, you’ll see it’s been purged of the boilerplate that `yarn create react-app` generates.
+If you take a look at [App.js](https://codesandbox.io/s/0x0-metamask-connect-start-8csed1?file=/src/App.js){target=\_blank}, you’ll see it’s been purged of the boilerplate that `yarn create react-app` generates.
 There are styled components and a sprinkle of Framer Motion for animations.
 But we don’t have any other Web3 dependencies.
 In the `/components` directory, there are, however, three specifically named components, and they are the only ones you’ll be using for this activity.
 You won’t need to create anymore.

 What is important for us to have is a browser wallet like MetaMask.
 This is where it all begins.

-The first objective here is to ***conditionally render*** a button that prompts your user to **Install MetaMask** if `window.ethereum` does not exist.
+The first objective here is to **_conditionally render_** a button that prompts your user to **Install MetaMask** if `window.ethereum` does not exist.
 And we can achieve this using [ternary operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator){target=\_blank} in our JSX.
-We can then *[embed* JavaScript expressions in our JSX](https://reactjs.org/docs/introducing-jsx.html#embedding-expressions-in-jsx){target=\_blank} very easily, so long as we wrap the logic in curly braces.
+We can then [embed JavaScript expressions in our JSX](https://reactjs.org/docs/introducing-jsx.html#embedding-expressions-in-jsx){target=\_blank} very easily, so long as we wrap the logic in curly braces.

 ```jsx
 <>